Types of surgery

 - where the tumour is located in your breast

 - how much surrounding tissue needs to be removed

 You may have a choice about the type of surgery to have.
 In helping you make a decision, you can find it helpful to:

 - talk through your options with your breast care nurse, GP or surgeon

 - discuss how each option would affect you and impact on your personal life

 - take the time to discuss your options with your partner, friends and family.

 Talking to someone who’s been there can be a great source of information and support:

-- BreaCan has trained, peer support volunteers who have had personal experience of breast cancer.
-You can talk to them in person at the BreaCan Resource Centre or over the phone.
+- Counterpart has trained peer support volunteers who have had personal experience of breast cancer.

-- There are other resources in this Navigator topic that will guide you to organisations that also offer support in similar ways.
+- There are other resources in this Navigator topic that will guide you to organisations that also offer support.